Shellista IV vs. Shellista III

 Tall boots are almost as controversial as faux-fur with our testers.
 They can definitely impact your style, and generally don't work well under pants, making them less versatile.
 However, no one can deny the extra protection they provide.
 For a more classic tall-boot look that still has flair, check out the Sorel Tofino, which was a favorite with our testers.

-For this boot's performance, the $150 price tag on the Shellista III is a great value, especially if you need a whole lot of protection from wet and snow.
+For this boot's performance, we feel its price tag is a great value, especially if you need a whole lot of protection from wet weather and snow.
 These boots are incredibly comfortable, waterproof, warm and have decent traction.
 Their style might be a limiting factor, their height makes them less versatile, and they aren't the best for super cold temperatures.
 But for sloppy, slushy, puddly winters these boots will keep your feet very happy.

 If a tall boot is your jam, the Shellista III is a super protective and warm boot that will keep you outside all winter long.
 Our testers all love the flex of the fabric, the roomy toe box, and the cozy lining.
 We recommend it for messy days, snowy days, for standing around in the cold, or for a night out on the town.